-Last year, as the global pandemic intensified, nonprofits found themselves rushing to restructure the ways in which they serve.
-In 2021, we are still facing many of the same challenges we did last year—but we are constantly creating a new “normal” as we navigate the changing volunteer landscape.
+When the global pandemic intensified, nonprofits found themselves rushing to restructure the ways in which they serve.
+Now in 2022, we are still facing many of the same challenges we did last year—but we are constantly creating a new “normal” as we navigate the changing volunteer landscape.

 As nonprofits faced challenges such as deciding whether or not to reduce available services and cancel important events, we saw that there were a few questions that we could help answer: How do we continue to garner support when we cannot be physically present?
 How do we maintain volunteer engagement throughout a global pandemic?